maxtonhuang/maxtonhuang/README.md

 - 👋 Hi, I’m @maxtonhuang
 - 👀 I’m interested in ...
-Programming
+Programming in C++
 - 🌱 I’m currently learning ...
 Computer Science in Interactive Media and Game Development
 - 💞️ I’m looking to collaborate on ...
-EDM and Acoustic Music
+Game Engines and Mini Games
 - 📫 How to reach me ... just drop me a message!

 <!---